Clastify logo

 Image

-At angles where the single-slit pattern has a minimum, the double-slit fringes are suppressed, even if the double-slit condition alone would predict a bright fringe there.
+At angles where the single-slit pattern has a minimum, the double-slit fringes are suppressed.
+That happens even if the double-slit condition alone would predict a bright fringe there.
 These are often called missing orders or missing fringes.

 Two different quantities control the pattern.
 Slit separation controls fringe spacing through the double-slit equation.
 Slit width controls the width of the diffraction envelope through the single-slit condition.
-Increase the slit separation, and more interference fringes fit inside the same diffraction envelope.
-Increase the slit width, and the envelope itself narrows.
+Increase the slit separation and more interference fringes fit inside the same diffraction envelope.
+Increase the slit width and the envelope itself becomes narrower.

 From two slits to many

-If N is the number of illuminated slits (no unit), the intensity of a principal maximum is proportional to N², assuming the slits are illuminated equally.
-Remember why: the field amplitude adds roughly in proportion to N, and intensity is proportional to amplitude squared.
+If NN is the number of illuminated slits (no unit), the intensity of a principal maximum is proportional to N2N^2, assuming the slits are illuminated equally.
+Here’s the useful reason: field amplitude adds roughly in proportion to NN, while intensity is proportional to amplitude squared.

 Image

 For three or more slits, subsidiary maxima can appear between the principal maxima.
-The main effect, though, is clearer separation of wavelengths.
-The finite width of each slit still gives a single-slit diffraction envelope, which limits the whole pattern.
+The key effect, though, is better separation of wavelengths.
+The whole pattern is still limited by the single-slit diffraction envelope caused by the finite width of each slit.

 Diffraction gratings

 A diffraction grating is an optical component made of many equally spaced parallel slits or lines that diffract and interfere light to produce sharp maxima.
-Gratings are often labelled by the number of lines per millimetre; the grating spacing d is the reciprocal of that line density, converted into metres for calculations.
+Gratings are often described by the number of lines per millimetre; the grating spacing dd is the reciprocal of that line density, converted into metres for calculations.

 For a grating at normal incidence, the maxima satisfy